 To uncover that answer, we review and evaluate the potential performance of diverse technologies and practices that reduce greenhouse gas emissions and/or increase carbon sequestration from the atmosphere.
 These climate solutions span many sectors; all of them are financially viable and already scaling, at least in some places.

-For each solution, we review extensive literature and datasets describing its potential scale, impact, and cost.
-We then build conduct a “meta-analysis” of data describing each solution and build analytical models to estimate how much greenhouse gas a given solution could avoid or remove over time, as well as the cost of implementing and operating it.
-The individual “bottom-up” solutions are then evaluated within and across multiple sectors, to consider how solutions work together, stopping climate change and moving the world toward Drawdown.
+Drawdown research fellows analyze solutions, drawing upon years of advanced study, experience, and a wide range of backgrounds.
+For each technology or practice, we review extensive literature and data describing its potential scale, impact, and cost.
+We then build analytical models to estimate how many gigatons of carbon dioxide (or equivalent amounts of other greenhouse gases) a given solution could avoid and/or remove over time, as well as the cost (or savings) of implementing and operating it.
+By integrating the models within and across multiple sectors, we can determine if and when we reach Drawdown under a given scenario.

 To provide the world with a current and robust resource, our research team conducts an ongoing review and analysis of climate solutions.
 We also collaborate with various research partners, including universities, government labs, and non-profit research institutes around the world, as our research continues to expand in scope and depth.
 Learn more about Project Drawdown’s research methodology, scenarios, and results in The Drawdown Review.